Whatley, Alabama

 Whatley is a census-designated place in Clarke County, Alabama, United States.
-As of the 2010 census, its population was 225.
-It is named in honor of Franklin Benjamin Whatley.
+As of the 2020 census, Whatley had a population of 167.
 It has one site on the National Register of Historic Places, the Whatley Historic District.

 History

+The community is named for the family of Franklin Benjamin Whatley, who donated the land for a railroad depot.
+In 1888, Whatley had two stores, a doctor's office, two sawmills, a cotton gin, and a hotel.
+The community continued to grow due to its importance as a shipping point for local lumber products and by the 1920s was home to a school and church.

 Whatley was previously an incorporated community in 1901 and recorded a population of 187 according to the 1910 U.S. Census.
 It did not report any population figure again until 2010 when it became a census-designated place.

-During the racial violence of Red Summer of 1919 there was a gun battle between the Whatley White and Black communities on August 1, 1919, there was a Whatley, Alabama race riot.
-And in the same year a person named Archie Robinson got lynched.
+During the racial violence of the Red Summer of 1919, three people in Whatley were wounded after a gun battle that took place on August 1, 1919.